-The school holidays are the perfect time to review your children’s toys and clothes.
+The school holidays are the perfect time to organise children's things and review your children’s toys and clothes.

 As you all take a breath after the chaos of the term-time routine, you will start to spot the things that your children no longer need, have grown out of and fallen out of love with.